open/close all folders

 - Fukuyama of Girls Bravo set up an all girl wrestling tournament and was especially excited about seeing Kosame and Kirie mud wrestle each other.

 - Nyo!Hungary in Axis Powers Hetalia is often portrayed in fanon as this, mirroring his female counterpart's Yaoi Fangirl tendencies.

-- In Sakura Trick, not only Haruka is a Schoolgirl Lesbian, she also gets excited when she saw people doing lesbian things.
+- In Sakura Trick, not only is Haruka a Schoolgirl Lesbian with her best friend Yuu-chan, but she also gets excited when she sees two girls kissing or otherwise doing lesbian things.

 - Kirika Kure, of Puella Magi Oriko Magica, is shown reading what is clearly a yuri manga at one point.
 This is pretty much par for the course for Kirika.